datahub-project/datahub/metadata-ingestion/README.md

 ➜  python ldap_etl.py
 ```
-This will bootstrap Data Hub with your metadata in the LDAP server as an user entity.
+This will bootstrap DataHub with your metadata in the LDAP server as an user entity.

-## Ingest metadata from hive store to Data Hub
+## Ingest metadata from hive store to DataHub
 The hive_etl provides you ETL channel to communicate with your hive store.
 ```
 ➜  Config your hive store environmental variable in the file.